Protocol Updates 2025

 - Interrupted Aortic Arch

-There are somewhere in the neighborhood of 150 babies born in Wisconsin with one of these diagnoses each year.
+Approximately 100 babies are born in Wisconsin with one of these diagnoses each year.

 How do you do the screening?